 The Netherlands really doesn't want new joint debt

-Europe's 27 leaders will meet today in Brussels to discuss how to respond to the outfall of the Ukraine war.
+Europe's 27 leaders will meet today in Brussels to discuss how to respond to the fallout of the Ukraine war.

 New pandemic-type EU borrowing to help less wealthy countries deal with the energy crisis is also said to be part of these talks.